Sometimes writers get confused by the difference between

 CONTINUOUS—action takes place over a period of time

-I was writing when my agent called.
+I was writing when my agent

 I am writing now.